liamseta/portfolio/README.md

 # Education

 ## University of California, Los Angeles
-- Bacherlor of Arts in Economics, Minor in Statistics and Data Science
+### BA in Economics, Minor in Statistics and Data Science
 - Relevant Coursework: Microeconomic Theory, Macroeconomic Theory, Econometrics, Programming with R, Data Analysis and Regression, Linear Algebra and Applications, Probability and Statistics, Statistical Models and Data Mining, Linear Models